 - 5. You are a respiratory therapist working in the emergency department; a 67-year-old man with chronic bronchitis presents in acute distress.
 His vital signs include heart rate (HR) 123 beats/min and respiratory rate (RR) 28 breaths/min.
 On auscultation, you note faint expiratory wheezing.
 Which of the following devices would be the least appropriate by which to deliver an aerosolized drug to this patient?

 - a.
 Jet nebulizer

 - b.
-Metered dose inhaler (MDI) with spacer
+Metered dose inhaler (MDI)

 - c.
-MDI without spacer
+MDI with spacer

 - d.
 Dry powder inhaler (DPI)